 Discover more about the history and culture of Croatia for your holiday

-Croatia is located between Herzegivina, Bosnia and Slovena bordering the Adriatic Sea in South East Europe.
+Croatia is located between Hungary, Herzegivina, Bosnia, Slovena and bordering the Adriatic Sea in South East Europe.

 The population is predominantly Roman Catholic, although there are Christian Orthodox, Muslim, and Jewish minorities, mostly living in the capital, Zagreb.
 Croatia has no official religion and Freedom of religion is a right defined by the Constitution of Croatia, which also defines all religious communities as equal in front of the law and separate from the state.